MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Deploy/Guidance-for-Installing-Service-Manager-on-Virtual-Machines.md

 ms.assetid: 866fa7d8-0803-40d3-ae63-765f4850159e
 ---
 # Guidance for Installing Service Manager on Virtual Machines

+>Applies To: System Center 2016 Technical Preview - Service Manager

 This topic provides guidance that you have to consider when you install System Center 2016 Technical Preview - Service Manager in a Hyper-V virtual environment.
-If you are installing Microsoft SQL Server into an environment without Hyper-V, consult your vendorâ€™s documentation for guidance regarding the use of SQL Server.
+If you are installing Microsoft SQL Server into an environment without Hyper-V, consult your vendor’s documentation for guidance regarding the use of SQL Server.

 ## Deploying SQL Server in a Virtual Environment
 Before you deploy SQL Server in a Hyper-V environment, see [Running SQL Server 2008 in a Hyper-V Environment](http://go.microsoft.com/fwlink/p/?LinkID=144622).
 Keep the following in mind when you prepare a virtual environment for SQL Server: